ipspace/sloveniahiking/content/biking/MarezigeBorst/index.en.md

 ---
 date: '2021-04-20 16:14:45'
 delta: 470
-description: The tour from Marezige to Boršt will take you on scenic hills around Rokava valley.
+description: The tour from Marezige to Boršt will take you onto scenic hills around Rokava valley.
 The descent from Labor to Dragonja valley (should you choose to do it) is just the icing on the cake.
 difficulty: Lovely tour on asphalt roads in Slovenian Istria.
 Optional challenging